 Episode 128: Do Brain Training Games Work?

 You’ve probably heard about these Brain Training games.
-Do they really help you to keep your mind sharp?
-Will they prevent cognitive decline or slow the effects of alzheimer’s disease?
+Do they really help you keep your mind sharp?
+Will they prevent cognitive decline as you get older or will they slow the effects of Alzheimer’s disease?
 In this episode I review some recent studies on the effectiveness (or lack thereof) of these popular games.

 Brain Games Research